Swedish shooting movement

 The Swedish shooting movement (Skarpskytterörelsen) was a voluntary defense movement which started in Sweden in the 1860s inspired by similar foreign movements like the National Rifle Association of the United Kingdom and the Schweizerischer Schützenverein in Switzerland.
 The movement lasted until 2009 when the association Frivilliga Skytterörelsen (lit. the Voluntary Shooting Movement) was dissolved and merged into the Swedish Shooting Sport Federation.

 Background

 Among the initiators of the Swedish shooting movement were well known authors, such as Viktor Rydberg and Sven Adolf Hedlund in Gothenburg, as well as August Blanche and Lars Johan Hierta in Stockholm.
-These men had also fought for the representation reform in Sweden, universal suffrage and the folk high schools.
+These men also fought for the representation reform in Sweden, universal suffrage and the folk high schools.

 The initiators regarded the Swedish defense as in poor condition, and the populations will to fight as weak.
 At the time, Sweden had a professional standing army through the allotment system, but the initiators instead wanted general conscription combined with a voluntary armament by citizens, similar to what was the case in Switzerland.
-The first Swedish rifle clubs were created in Stockholm and Gothenburg.
+The first Swedish rifle association was created in Gothenburg and became the standard for how to structure an association.